shipcloud/shipcloud-for-woocommerce/readme.txt

 == Latest changelog ==

-= 1.13.0 =
+= 1.14.0 =
-* Added: DHL services Warenpost and Prio
-* Added: DPAG service Warenpost (with signature)
+* Added: DHL additional service endorsement, named person only, parcel outlet routing
-* Added: Option to not create a shipping label (during bulk processing) when there is already one present
+* Added: Option to select a standard parcel template
-* Enhanced: Submit button for creating labels in bulk is now being disabled upon click to prevent double clicks
+* Added: Option to define an api timeout value
+* Added: Option to define if shipments will be picked up by DHL Express regularly
-* Enhanced: Better check to see if we're on an order page
+* Enhanced: Added the option to log versions
-* Enhanced: Check to see if we have an order when getting the global reference number
-* Enhanced: Skip checking product attributes for customs declarations if product info is missing from order line items
+* Enhanced: Use product title instead of description for customs declarations
-* Enhanced: Return carrier names in sorted order
+* Enhanced: Changed storing downloads and notices from sessions to transients
-* Fixed: Added handling of unspecified weights for products
+* Fixed: Pickup request for a single shipment
-* Fixed: Return an empty array when there are no additional services
+* Fixed: Updating customs declarations
-* Fixed: Getting the global reference number for bulk processing of shipments
+* Fixed: Logging unsupported bulk requests
-* Fixed: Notification email checkbox got overwritten by global configuration
-* Fixed: Bug where timestamps couldn't be parsed

 See the [github releases section](https://github.com/shipcloud/shipcloud-for-woocommerce/releases) for older releases.